codenoid/GO-Sentry/README.md

 ./sentry -b "go build main.go"
 ```

-The default build command is `crystal build ./src/[app_name].cr`.
+The default build command is `go build main.go`.
 The release flag is omitted by default for faster compilation time while you are developing.

 #### Override Default Run Command